LCC-CIT/CS233JS-CourseMaterials/Labs/Lab03/Lab03_Instructions_ClassesAndFeatures.md

 #### Clone the Repository Containing Starting Files

 Click the link to accept the GitHub Classroom assignment on Moodle.
+Classroom will send you an email asking you to confirm that you are accepting the invitation.
+After you do this the Classroom page will open in your browser.

-Choose your name from the GitHub Classroom roster, then follow any additional instructions.
-GitHub Classroom will create a private GitHub repository for you for this lab and will redirect your browser to the repository page on GitHub.
+Choose your name from the Classroom roster, then follow any additional instructions.
+Classroom will create a private GitHub repository for you for this lab and will redirect your browser to the repository page on GitHub.

 *Clone* the repository to your local computer: